pkluz/PKHUD/README.md

 As of the initial release, there is six out-of-the-box types of content views you can present.

-- `PKHUD.ContentViews.TextView(...)` - provides a wide, three line text view, which you can use to display information.
+- `PKHUD.ContentView.TextView(...)` - provides a wide, three line text view, which you can use to display information.

-- `PKHUD.ContentViews.ImageView(...)` - provides a square view, which you can use to display a single image within.
+- `PKHUD.ContentView.ImageView(...)` - provides a square view, which you can use to display a single image within.

-- `PKHUD.ContentViews.ProgressView(...)` - provides a square (indeterminate) progress view.
+- `PKHUD.ContentView.ProgressView(...)` - provides a square (indeterminate) progress view.

-- `PKHUD.ContentViews.TitleView(...)` - provides a square view, which you can use to display a picture and a title (above the image).
+- `PKHUD.ContentView.TitleView(...)` - provides a square view, which you can use to display a picture and a title (above the image).

-- `PKHUD.ContentViews.SubtitleView(...)` - provides a square view, which you can use to display a picture and a subtitle (beneath the image).
+- `PKHUD.ContentView.SubtitleView(...)` - provides a square view, which you can use to display a picture and a subtitle (beneath the image).

-- `PKHUD.ContentViews.StatusView(...)` - provides a square view, which you can use to display a picture, a title and a subtitle.
+- `PKHUD.ContentView.StatusView(...)` - provides a square view, which you can use to display a picture, a title and a subtitle.
 This type of view replicates the Apple HUD one to one.

 You can present the HUD with a content view by using the controller.
 ```
-var contentView = PKHUD.ContentViews.ProgressView()
+var contentView = PKHUD.ContentView.ProgressView()
 PKHUD.Controller.sharedController.contentView = contentView
 PKHUD.Controller.sharedController.showHUD()
 ```